 Example:

-pnpm --filter website add -D vitest
+pnpm --filter react-app add -D vitest

 To update all projects dependencies, you can use the following command: